raspberrypilearning/turing-test-lessons/Lesson-2/lesson-plan-2.md

 Ask the students why is it so hard for programs like these to understand and interact with humans?
 Why is it so easy to confuse?

-Explain the concept of the ‘Turing Test’ and artificial intelligence.
-Explain that in this lesson students will add text-to-speech to their Python programs on the Raspberry Pi to turn them into a Chat Bot
+Explain the concept of the [Turing Test](http://en.wikipedia.org/wiki/Turing_test) and artificial intelligence.
+Explain that in this lesson students will add text-to-speech to their Python programs on the Raspberry Pi to turn them into a Chatting Robot.

 Why not?
 Draw out from questioning that computers execute or run programs that follow a sequence of instructions, and that they can only follow this sequence.